Val Romney: 1744 to 1745

-In the 1745 season, Romney again played in a major "threes" match at the Artillery Ground on 24 June, when he was teamed with Hodsoll and Newland against Colchin, John Bryant and one of the Harris brothers.
-Hodsoll, Newland and Romney won by 7 runs.
-Another first-class match took place two days later between Long Robin's XI and Richard Newland's XI at the Artillery Ground.
+In the 1745 season, Romney again played in a major "threes" match at the Artillery Ground on 24 June, when he was teamed with William Hodsoll and Richard Newland against Robert Colchin, John Bryant, and one of the Harris brothers.
+Hodsoll, Newland, and Romney won by 7 runs.
+Another important match took place two days later between Long Robin's XI and Richard Newland's XI at the Artillery Ground.
 Long Robin's XI, including Romney, won "by over 70 runs".